ABOUT THE FESTIVAL

 Q. Who runs Wimbledon BookFest?

 It is run by the charity Wimbledon Arts who are committed to promoting arts and culture in the area.
 We have small paid team at the core and a huge amount of volunteers.
-It was set up in 2007 by Tony Kane and Fiona Razvi and is supported by community partners including schools, libraries, businesses and the voluntary sector.
-We aim to cover our costs and any surplus that may be generated is put into our education projects.
+The Festival was set up in 2007 by Tony Kane and Fiona Razvi and is supported by community partners including schools, libraries, businesses and the voluntary sector.
+We aim to cover our costs and any surplus that may be generated is ploughed into our Word Up!
+Education Programme.
 We currently work with over 70 local schools and over 5,000 young people take part every year.

 Q. How are events programmed?